canonical/lxd/doc/reference/storage_btrfs.md

 The `btrfs` driver in LXD uses a subvolume per instance, image and snapshot.
 When creating a new object (for example, launching a new instance), it creates a Btrfs snapshot.

+Btrfs doesn't natively support storing block devices.
+Therefore, when using Btrfs for VMs, LXD creates a big file on disk to store the VM.
+This approach is not very efficient and might cause issues when creating snapshots.

 Btrfs can be used as a storage backend inside a container in a nested LXD environment.
 In this case, the parent container itself must use Btrfs.